ChatGPT Meeting Notes: Transcript to Action Items (2026)

 Step by step

-3. Run extraction with the four-bucket template:
+3. Run the four-bucket extraction:

 Extract from this transcript into four sections: